HorizenOfficial/zen/README.md

 Compatibility
 ----------------
-`zend` only supports 64-bit systems, it cannot be compiled on different architectures.
+`zend` only supports 64-bit little-endian systems, it cannot be compiled on different architectures.

 Building from source
 ----------------